Most Commonly Asked Questions

 Please refer to our medication list at the end of this document to see safe choices for medications in pregnancy.
 If you need a medication that is not on the list, please email us during business hours for advice.

-There is no medication considered to be 100% safe for long-term use in pregnancy.
+No medication is considered to be 100% safe for long-term use in pregnancy.
 Each medication carries risks and benefits.
 Therefore, it is recommended that you:

-- Limit the use of medication unless you are severely impaired, or the medication is recommended by your doctor.
+- Limit medication use unless you are severely impaired, or the medication is recommended by your doctor.

 - Minimize the number of days or doses taken.